Business Studies with a focus on Logistics

 Despite its importance, logistics is fraught with challenges that require adept handling:

-A business administration programme with a focus on logistics provides students with a robust understanding of both management principles and logistical processes.
-This integrated approach ensures that graduates can respond to the challenges mentioned above and are well-versed in:
+A Business Administration programme with a focus on Logistics provides students with a robust understanding of both management principles and logistical processes.
+This integrated approach ensures that graduates can respond to the challenges mentioned above and are well-versed in the following:

 • Supply chain management: Understanding the end-to-end process of producing and delivering products to consumers.